Data Mining Is the Foundation of Predictive Risk Management

 Once the aviation SMS graduates to predictive risk management processes, this does not mean the SMS will cease practicing reactive or proactive risk management strategies.
 After your SMS implementation matures to the predictive phase, the safety team, with the help of employees and auditors, will continue to monitor the "systems" and respond either reactively or proactively, depending on any detected anomalies within the system.

-Mature SMS gradually achieve more "potential predictive capabilities" with collected data that management can use to spot trends and respond appropriately.
+Mature SMS gradually achieves more "potential predictive capabilities" with collected data that management can use to spot trends and respond appropriately.

 The ability to practice effective predictive risk management hinges on the following: